Wolfe Research lifts The Trade Desk Inc. [TTD] price estimate. Who else is bullish?

 “We delivered outstanding performance in the second quarter, growing 35% versus a year ago, significantly outpacing worldwide programmatic advertising growth.
 More of the world’s leading brands are signing major new or expanded long-term agreements with The Trade Desk, which speaks to the innovation and value that our platform provides compared to the limitations of walled gardens,” said Jeff Green, Co-Founder and CEO of The Trade Desk.
 “This trend also gives us confidence that we will continue to gain market share in any market environment.
 At the same time, we continue to invest to drive future growth in key areas such as identity, Connected TV, retail media and supply chain optimization.
 In each of these areas, we signed major new partnerships with some of the world’s leading publishers, broadcasters, retailers and technology partners in the second quarter.”.

-The Trade Desk Inc. stock has also loss -8.94% of its value over the past 7 days.
-However, TTD stock has inclined by 49.37% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -13.79% and lost -30.27% year-on date.
+The Trade Desk Inc. represents 486.31 million in outstanding shares, while the company has a total market value of $32.04 billion with the latest information.
+TTD stock price has been found in the range of $61.1201 to $64.7904.

-The market cap for TTD stock reached $32.83 billion, with 486.31 million shares outstanding and 439.99 million shares in the current float.
-Compared to the average trading volume of 6.83M shares, TTD reached a trading volume of 3722076 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.27M shares, TTD reached a trading volume of 5058063 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TTD shares is $77.16 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TTD stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.